raspberrypilearning/touch-free-tap/en/step_1.md

 ## What you will make

-Build a **Touchless Water Faucet** that uses a Raspberry Pi Pico, the `picozero` library, an ultrasonic sensor, a relay, and a 12 V solenoid valve.
+Build a **Touchless Water Faucet** that uses a Raspberry Pi Pico, the `picozero` library, an ultrasonic sensor, a relay, and a 5-12 V DC submersible pump.
 When hands are detected within a set distance, the relay opens the valve; when hands move away, it closes.

 **You will need**
 - **Raspberry Pi Pico** — microcontroller for running the system